 CPCU® 530 Exam Questions

 The CPCU® 530 exam is difficult; the concepts are complex and the questions are tricky.
-You’ll be required you to fully understand and apply every minor detail of the ten CPCU® 530 topics.
+You’ll be required to fully understand and apply every minor detail of the CPCU® 530 topics.

-CPCU® 530 Sample Exam Questions – Part A
+CPCU® 530 Sample Exam Questions (First Sample Question)

 UCC Article 7 presents standards for documents of title dealing with the shipping and storage of goods during commercial sale.
 Which party of the contract creates this document of title?